NyeishaJPace/TwitterEDA/README.md

 # Twitter Sentiment Analysis

 This project focuses on performing sentiment analysis on a dataset of Twitter tweets using natural language processing (NLP) techniques.
-The goal is to classify tweets as positive, negative, or neutral based on their content.
+The goal is to explore and analyze these tweets based on their content.

 ## Dataset
 The dataset used for this project was obtained from [Kaggle](https://www.kaggle.com/datasets/kazanova/sentiment140/data).
 The dataset contains the following columns: